ZkarX/hello-world/README.md

 # hello-world
 Just another repository for random things.
-Will contain testprograms.
+Will contain smaller programs and other things.